Cost of Living in El Salvador: 2026 Breakdown

 Suburban and Rural Rents

-Although suburban rents vary, they generally run lower than San Salvador’s city-center average of about $580 for a one-bedroom, with suburban one-bedrooms typically renting for $250–$450 per month and Santa Tecla skewing higher at $450–$550.
+Suburban rents vary.
+They generally run lower than San Salvador’s city-center average of about $739 for a one-bedroom.
+Suburban one-bedrooms typically rent for $250–$450 per month.
+Santa Tecla skews higher at $450–$550.

-Rural one-bedrooms are cheapest, usually $250–$350, making them the most budget-friendly option for renters prioritizing cost over urban access.
+Rural one-bedrooms are cheapest, usually $250–$350.
+They are the most budget-friendly option for renters prioritizing cost over urban access.

-You’ll pay noticeably less in suburban areas for comparable one-bedroom apartment space, though Santa Tecla approaches urban pricing due to amenities and proximity.
+You’ll pay less in suburban areas for comparable one-bedroom apartment space.
+Santa Tecla approaches urban pricing due to amenities and proximity.

-Choose suburban apartment living for a balance of lower rent and access, or rural apartment options if minimizing housing cost is your primary objective.
+Choose suburban apartment living for a balance of lower rent and access.
+Go rural if minimizing housing cost is your primary objective.

 Grocery and Food Expenses

-Because local produce and staples stay affordable, your monthly grocery bill in El Salvador typically runs $200–$300 for a single person, noticeably lower than many Western countries.
+Local produce and staples stay affordable.
+Your monthly grocery bill in El Salvador typically runs $200–$300 for a single person.
+That’s lower than many Western countries.

 Because local produce and staples remain affordable, a single person’s monthly groceries in El Salvador typically cost $200–$300.

-Compared to Western living, staples cost less, reducing overall household expenses.
+Compared to Western living, staples cost less.
+This reduces overall household expenses.

 • Grocery shopping at markets and supermarkets keeps costs predictable.